Troyanovsky/ai-task-assistant/Docs/Folder_Structure.md

-This documentation is automatically generated folder structure for the project, you may use this as a reference to find the files you need.
+This documentation is the folder structure for the project.
+It may be used to find different files in the project.

 ```
 └── 📁ai-task-assistant